 The stylish Aloft Hotel is also a good option at 225 Baronne St. It is a short walk to the French Quarter and to other great spots in the CBD/Warehouse District.

-One of the newest hotels opened in December, 2016 is The Troubadour, a part of the Tapestry Collection by Hilton.
+One of the newer properties is The Troubadour, a part of the Tapestry Collection by Hilton.
 It is a stylish boutique hotel with 184 rooms, two blocks from the French Quarter.
 It has a French bistro and rooftop bar.

 Also new is the Eliza Jane at 315 Magazine St. It is part of The Unbound Collection by Hyatt and two blocks from the French Quarter.
 It has the Couvant restaurant, a traditional French brasserie, and The Press Room for cocktails and small plates in the lobby.
 I have already booked it for my next trip in May, 2020.